UmaSangumathi/BaitMaker/README.md

 RunGeneratebaits.py  'Directory'  'Species Conserved baits fasta file'  'Query reference genomes in fasta'

 Notes:
-'Directory': is where the initial files required for the designing and the output files are written eg) /gpfs/research2/gmsusk/Customised_PathnRich/Trial_1
+'Directory': the initial files required for the designing and the output files are written 'Species Conserved baits fasta file': fasta file with designed conserved baits designed by option A. This is to make sure that the Species consevered baits already designed are included.
-'Species Conserved baits fasta file': This should contain the previously designed baits from the Pathnrich panel (57000 baits for all viruses) in fasta format.
-This is to make sure that the Species consevered baits already designed are included.
-If this information is not available then please create a file with a random 120bp sequence from the virus of interest.
-Please make sure it ends with “.fa”.
-Eg) Pathnrich_baits_HKU9-Bt22.fa
+'Query reference genomes in fasta': This file is a fasta file with all the genome sequences for which the baits are designed (.fa)
-'Query reference genomes in fasta': This file is a fasta file with all the genome sequences for which the baits are designed.
-Please make sure it ends with “.fa”.
+Each step generated a number of intermediate files and these are deleted in the final step

-Each step generated a number of intermediate files and these are deleted in the final step at line no –> 440 – 450 in the CustomizedBaitsPanel.py.
+DesignMinimalBaits.py.
 Hence if you have any other file with the following terms they will be deleted.  json , finalbaits, Optimized, Blast, blast, Redesign, txt , Untar
 Output files:
 *-All_BAITS.fa: Fasta file with all the baits sequences *-All_BAITS-mapped.csv: File contains the information on where the baits map to each of the genome sequence used.